 Xiaoping's collaboration with the late Jimmy Pike resulted in the first exhibition of Aboriginal art work at Hefei Jiuliumi Art Museum, Hefei, China in 1996, and then held at the National Gallery of China in 1999.

 He was the driving force behind the ten-year “Trepang: China and the Story of Macassan--Aboriginal Trade” project from 2002 to 2011, in collaboration with Professor Marcia Langton, Foundation Chair in Australian Indigenous Studies at the University of Melbourne, which led to several exhibitions and a significant publication.

-In 2011 Xiaoping has participated as the principal artist in the exhibition was titled: “Trepang, China & the story of Macassan – Aboriginal trade” both at The Capital Museum in China and the Melbourne Museum in Australia.
-It includes his artworks and collaborative paintings with late Aboriginal artist Johnny Bulunbulun.
+Xiaoping was the principal artist in “Trepang: China & the Story of Macassan – Aboriginal Trade”, both at The Capital Museum in Beijing and the Melbourne Museum in Australia in 2011.